Geologist: History

 James Hutton is often viewed as the first modern geologist.
-In 1785 he presented a paper entitled Theory of the Earth to the Royal Society of Edinburgh.
+In 1785 he showed a paper titled Theory of the Earth to the Royal Society of Edinburgh.
 In his paper, he explained his theory that the Earth must be much older than had previously been supposed to allow enough time for mountains to be eroded and for sediments to form new rocks at the bottom of the sea, which in turn were raised up to become dry land.
 Hutton published a two-volume version of his ideas in 1795 (Vol. 1, Vol. 2).

 Followers of Hutton were known as Plutonists because they believed that some rocks were formed by vulcanism, which is the deposition of lava from volcanoes, as opposed to the Neptunists, led by Abraham Werner, who believed that all rocks had settled out of a large ocean whose level gradually dropped over time.